Bullworker: Patent by Arthur William Chapman

-Isometric exercises
+Research on isometric exercises

 In the 1950s, German scientists Dr. Erich Albert Müller and Theodor Hettinger "observed that contractions involving less than about one third of maximum strength do not train the muscle.

 If the contraction of a muscle exceeds one third of its maximum strength, its mass grows and hence also its strength".

 Furthermore, it is said that he concluded that muscle growth can be attained by exerting 60% of existing muscle strength against a superior resistance for only seven seconds once a day, a fitness technique known as isometrics.

 The study at the Max Planck Institute consisted of over 200 experiments over a ten-year period.

 Theodor Hettinger published his book Physiology of Strength.

 They both developed a training program based on isometrics exercise.

 In the 1960s, professor James A. Baley put isometrics to the test with a class of 104 college students at the University of Connecticut.

 The Bullworker manual claimed that study resulted in the isometric training group improving three times faster than the sports training group on tests measuring increases in strength, endurance, coordination, and agility.

-However, the original article is far more complex even if it showed significant gains after a 4 week program of isometric exercises.
+However, the original article is far more complex even if it showed significant gains after a four-week program of isometric exercises.